 Halloween and COVID-19: Dos and Don’ts to Stay Safe This Year

-The CDC announced that kids are free to get back to trick-or treating this year, but they still recommend caution.
-Outside activities are preferred over indoor parties, and masks are encouraged in close quarters and for people who aren't yet vaccinated (which includes a lot of kiddos!).
+Kids have been free to get back to trick-or treating for the past couple of years, but with new variants and rising case counts, we still recommend sensible caution.
+Outside activities are preferred over indoor parties, and masks are encouraged in close quarters and for people who are at high risk or unvaccinated.

 We’ve updated our list of simple dos and don’ts to help you get your ghoul on without putting your health (or that of at-risk loved ones) in the danger zone.